bass3m/suweet/README.md

 -  :**days-to-expire** - number of days to keep tweets before ageing them out
 -  :**tw-lists-to-track** - set containing which twitter list to track.
 If left empty then track all twitter lists.
 -  :**top-tweets** - How many top ranked tweets per list to get.
--  :**extension** - File extention to use for storing tweet url text summaries.
+-  :**extension** - File extension to use for storing tweet url text summaries.
 -  :**tw-sort** - algorithm used to sort tweets by their score.
 -  :**tw-score** - algorithm used to give a score to a tweet.
 -  :**num-sentences** - maximum number of sentences to return for the summary